Categories for Grassmannian cluster algebras of infinite rank: Introduction

 \subsubsection{Acknowledgements}

 This project started from the WINART2 (Women in Noncommutative Algebra and Representation Theory) workshop, and the authors would like to thank the organisers for this wonderful opportunity.
 They also thank the London Mathematical Society (WS-1718-03), the University of Leeds, the US National Science Foundation (MS 1900575), the Association for Women in Mathematics (DMS-1500481), and the Alfred P. Sloan foundation for supporting the workshop.
+Further thanks go to Alastair King for his keen interest in the project and comments on the first draft.